hgcat-360/PotPlayer-Extension_yt-dlp/README.md

 For YouTube, some URLs contain both a single video and a playlist (e.g., https://www.youtube.com/watch?v=XXXXX&list=YYYYY) and may not look like playlists at first glance.
 PotPlayer treats these as playlists by default, but this extension does not.
 Therefore, enabling the YouTube playlist processing in this extension helps prevent unintended imports of a large number of videos all at once.
-If you want to treat a certain YouTube URL as a playlist, make sure that the URL contains only a playlist ID without any video ID (e.g., https://www.youtube.com/playlist?list=YYYYY).
+In that case, if you want to treat a certain YouTube URL as a playlist, make sure that the URL includes only a playlist ID without any video ID (e.g., https://www.youtube.com/playlist?list=YYYYY).

-For websites other than YouTube, playlist handling (if supported) follows the *website_playlist* setting in the configuration file.
+For websites other than YouTube, playlist handling (if supported) is set in the [TARGET] section of the configuration file.

 ### External Playlist Albums